Man filmed being dragged off United flight causes outrage in China

 Video of a passenger being dragged off a Chicago-Louisville flight, bloodying his nose and leaving him dazed in the process, has gone viral online in China, attracting tens of thousands of outraged posts.

-The man, who has not yet been identified, was filmed saying he was being profiled for being Chinese before police officers forcibly removed him from his seat on the overbooked flight.
+The man, who has not yet been identified, was overheard saying he was being profiled for being Chinese, a passenger told CNN, before police officers forcibly removed him from his seat on the overbooked flight.

 'Discrimination'